SORMAS-Foundation/SORMAS-Project/docs/SERVER_SETUP.md

 * Install the "temporal tables" extension for Postgres (<https://github.com/arkhipov/temporal_tables>)
   * **Windows**: Download the latest version for your Postgres version:
     * <https://github.com/arkhipov/temporal_tables/releases/latest>, then copy the DLL from the project into the PostgreSQL's lib directory and the .sql and .control files into the directory share\extension.
-    * Add the PostgreSQL path (/etc/PostgreSQL/10/bin) to Environment Variables
   * **Linux** (see <https://github.com/arkhipov/temporal_tables#installation)>
     ```bash
     sudo apt-get install libpq-dev